openstack/manila/doc/source/devref/glusterfs_driver.rst

   shares can be accessed by NFSv3 and v4 protocols.
 However, if Gluster NFS is used by the GlusterFS backend, then the shares can only be accessed by NFSv3 protocol.
-- All Manila shares, which map to subdirectories within a GlusterFS volume, are currently created within a single GlusterFS volume of a GlusterFS storage pool.
+- All manila shares, which map to subdirectories within a GlusterFS volume, are currently created within a single GlusterFS volume of a GlusterFS storage pool.
 - The driver does not provide read-only access level for shares.